 Second, the Attorney-in-fact, upon first acting for the Principal, should consider preparing a formal inventory of all assets belonging to the Principal, their values, and for each financial account, whether the account is held in a right of survivorship, POD, or in a trust account.
 In addition, the Attorney-in-fact should keep excellent records, such as receipts, cancelled checks, and any other back up documentation for ALL expenditures.
 A formal accounting from this information should be prepared annually.
 The Attorney-in-fact should NEVER commingle the Principal’s property (especially the Principal’s cash) with his or anyone else’s property.

 This article covers a lot of territory, but gives you the basics you need to understand the intricacies of power of attorney litigation under Texas law.
 While it serves well as a beginning for your education on the topic, it cannot take the place of the advice of a lawyer who is experienced in Texas power of attorney litigation.
-If you need to investigate the subject of power of attorney disputes under Texas law further, please use the supplied contact information on this page to reach one of Texas estate, probate, or trust dispute attorneys for a no charge initial phone consultation.
+If you need to investigate the subject of power of attorney disputes under Texas law further, please use the supplied contact information on this page to reach one of Texas estate, probate, or trust dispute attorneys for an initial phone consultation.
 We are Dallas-based, but serve clients throughout North Texas and from Waco to Abilene to Amarillo to Wichita Falls to East Texas, and everywhere in between.